At Carmel College we offer a variety of Bursaries to full-time students of all ages as listed below.

 The General Bursary Award

-If your total annual household income is £30,000* or below you may be entitled to financial support of up to £800* per year, including transport to students who live outside a 3-mile radius of College.
+For 2023/24, if your total annual household income is £31,500* or below you may be entitled to financial support of up to £1,050* per year, including transport to students who live outside a 2-mile radius of College.
 The Bursary is tiered dependent on each students’ individual needs focusing on those students who face the greatest financial barriers to participation.
 Students must use the allocated funds to pay for support that has been identified as necessary to help students to participate in education.

 The Bursary is available to eligible students whose total household income does not exceed the threshold for eligibility and they are in receipt of the following: